Azure/azure-sdk-for-java/sdk/aot/azure-aot-graalvm-support-netty/README.md

 > **IMPORTANT** Please note that this package is deprecated and will no longer be updated.
 The necessary configuration files to support
 > native image compilation using GraalVM is now directly available on respective client libraries.
 It is no longer required
-> to add this package as a dependency to build native images with Azure SDK for Java.
+> to add this package as a dependency to build native images with Azure SDK for Java. - Marked this library as deprecated.
+> Please refer to the [blog post](https://devblogs.microsoft.com/azure-sdk/announcing-graalvm-support-in-azure-sdk-for-java-and-spring-cloud-azure-libraries/) for more details on GraalVM support in Azure SDK for Java.

 The Azure GraalVM Netty Support client library provides support for applications using [Azure client libraries](https://azure.github.io/azure-sdk/releases/latest/java.html) that take a dependency on